Heat transfer: Heat transfer in the human body

-The principles of heat transfer in engineering systems can be applied to the human body in order to determine how the body transfers heat.
+The principles of heat transfer in engineering systems can be applied to the human body to determine how the body transfers heat.
 Heat is produced in the body by the continuous metabolism of nutrients which provides energy for the systems of the body.
-The human body must maintain a consistent internal temperature in order to maintain healthy bodily functions.
+The human body must maintain a consistent internal temperature to maintain healthy bodily functions.
 Therefore, excess heat must be dissipated from the body to keep it from overheating.
 When a person engages in elevated levels of physical activity, the body requires additional fuel which increases the metabolic rate and the rate of heat production.
-The body must then use additional methods to remove the additional heat produced in order to keep the internal temperature at a healthy level.
+The body must then use additional methods to remove the additional heat produced to keep the internal temperature at a healthy level.

 Heat transfer by convection is driven by the movement of fluids over the surface of the body.
 This convective fluid can be either a liquid or a gas.
 For heat transfer from the outer surface of the body, the convection mechanism is dependent on the surface area of the body, the velocity of the air, and the temperature gradient between the surface of the skin and the ambient air.
 The normal temperature of the body is approximately 37 °C. Heat transfer occurs more readily when the temperature of the surroundings is significantly less than the normal body temperature.
 This concept explains why a person feels cold when not enough covering is worn when exposed to a cold environment.
 Clothing can be considered an insulator which provides thermal resistance to heat flow over the covered portion of the body.
 This thermal resistance causes the temperature on the surface of the clothing to be less than the temperature on the surface of the skin.
 This smaller temperature gradient between the surface temperature and the ambient temperature will cause a lower rate of heat transfer than if the skin were not covered.